 How many Marilyns are there?

-Precise GPS Heighting Surveys using Differential GPS are regularly carried out by enthusiasts and there are quite often changes to the List.
+Precise GNSS Heighting Surveys using Differential GPS are regularly carried out by enthusiasts and there are quite often changes to the List.

 202 of the 282 Scottish Munros are also Marilyns – sometimes called Real Munros.